Like Tenkeyless mechanical keyboards, Custom keycaps are a natural progression for many mechanical keyboard enthusiasts.

 Due to the less “solid” feeling of the 3D printed keycaps, you likely wouldn’t want to use them on any keys that get heavy use, especially not on a gaming keyboard.
 The plastic likely wouldn’t hold up over the long haul, so it’s best to use them on lesser used keys.

 Final Thought on 3D Printer Keycaps

-I think 3D Printed keycaps occupy a different market from artisan keycaps, and the two don’t really compete as much as you may would think.
+I think 3D Printed keycaps occupy a different market from artisan keycaps, and the two don’t really compete as much as you may think.
 For people who just want an interesting or different looking keycap but don’t want to spend the money on artisan, they will love going the 3D printed route.
 For others, they’ll rather pay a premium for something they feel is more of a collectible work of art.
 It’s really just a matter of preference at this point.

 Where Can I Get Custom Keycaps?

 For artisan keycaps, you’ll need to do more hunting.
-Reddit has /r/mechmarket and geekhack has their own marketplace for aftermarket sales.
+Reddit has /r/mechmarket and geekhack has its own marketplace for aftermarket sales.
 To catch sales as they come up, I would browse geekhack forums often or follow us on Twitter and we’ll do our best to keep you updated.
 MassDrop also occasionally has some artisan sales.

 That concludes our comprehensive comparison between the differences of artisan and 3D printed keycaps.